thomasrawiel/powermailcaptcha/README.md

 - Add sitekey and secretkey to TypoScript Constants (see example below)
 - In TypoScript Constants, set the captcha method to `hcaptcha`

+### Cloudflare
+- Register your domain to [cloudflare.com](https://www.cloudflare.com/products/turnstile/)
+- Add sitekey and secretkey to TypoScript Constants (see example below)
+- In TypoScript Constants, set the captcha method to `cloudflare`

 ### General
 - Ensure that spamshield is enabled (see below)